-As for my trade ideas… Well, my analysis were essentially correct, but my greed and bias prevented me from jumping in.
-Let me review them on by one.
+As for my trade ideas… Well, my analysis was essentially correct, but my greed and bias prevented me from jumping in.
+Let me review them one by one.

 If you take a look at my trade idea, you will see that I practically called a top, give or take a few pips.
 Unfortunately, I was too greedy in the sense that I wanted to have the perfect entry.

 My plan was to sell right at 1.4650, right at the high on Monday.
 To be honest, I’m quite frustrated with this trade as my order was off by a ONE, yes ONE pip.